 In the weeks leading up to our tests, we will contact you to ask more information about your son’s hobbies and interests so we can start to build a more rounded picture of him.
 We will also ask for a reference from his current school at this stage.
 The registration form will ask you if your son has any medical conditions or specific learning difficulties that the school should be made aware of, so that access arrangements may be put in place if applicable.

 The school is committed to offering places to those most able to benefit from an MCS education, irrespective of financial means.
-The registration form will give you an opportunity to indicate whether you require information about our bursaries and you will find more information about these on our Fees, Scholarships and Bursaries page.
+The registration form will give you an opportunity to indicate whether you require information about our bursaries and you will find more information about these on our Bursaries page.
 Please be aware of the published November deadline should you wish to apply for financial support.

 In our exams, we look carefully for potential, and not simply at current attainment.
 Our entrance tests involve a combination of written papers and interviews for most candidates.
 We will also take the school reference into consideration as well as your son’s wider interests and any other relevant information.